Beginners Guide to Rhubarb - facts and myths!

 Main-crop rhubarb, is what you see in most gardens.
 It is hardy and grows outdoors in almost any garden soil and arrives in spring and crops over a long period.

 Resist the temptation to harvest any newly planted rhubarb for the first year as this will prevent weakening of the crowns and reduce the plant’s vigour.
 The following year pick just a few stems and after that, the plant should be well established and can be harvested normally.

-Harvesting Established Rhubarb
+When to Harvest Established Rhubarb

-When should I stop harvesting?
+When should I stop harvesting rhubarb?